ansible/workshops/exercises/rhdp_auto_satellite/4-ripu/1.2-three-tier-app/README.md

 - We can see that the **group_tag_map** dictionary is looped through, selecting a particular instace via the *resource: "{{ host_ec2_instance_id[item.key] }}"* filter and then setting the "AnsibleGroup" tag via *AnsibleGroup: "{{ item.value }}"*

-- Click "Done" and then click "Launch" on the **EC2 / Set instance tag - AnsibleGroup** job template screen.
+- Click "Done" and then click "Launch" on the **EC2 / RHEL / Set instance tag - AnsibleGroup** job template screen.

   ![View job run details](images/set_instance_tags_05.png)